vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 ## Two ABHINAVAGUPTAS.

-The Abhinavagupta, studied in the following pages, is a different person from his namesake who was a Sākta contemporary of Sankarācārya.
+The Abhinavagupta, studied in the following pages, is a different person from his namesake who was a śākta contemporary of Sankarācārya.
 The only source of information about the other Abhinavagupta is the Sankara Digvijaya of Mādhava, which is noticed under a slightly different name "Sūkṣma Sankara Vijayas" in Dr. Aufrecht's catalogue.
 It gives the following account of him :

-Hel belonged to Kāmarūpa (Assam).
-He was a Sākta and wrote a sāktabhāșya, probably a commentary on the Vedānta Sūtra of Bādarāyaṇa, from the Sākta point of view.
+He belonged to Kāmarūpa (Assam).
+He was a śākta and wrote a śāktabhāșya, probably a commentary on the Vedānta Sūtra of Bādarāyaṇa, from the śākta point of view.
 He was a great opponent of the monistic theory of Sankara.
-He engaged Sankara in a controversial dis cussion (Šāstrārtha) when the latter reached Assam in the course of his Digvijaya.
+He engaged Sankara in a controversial dis cussion (śāstrārtha) when the latter reached Assam in the course of his Digvijaya.
 In that he was defeated and so, according to the then prevalent practice, became a disciple of the victor.
-Like our Kashmirian Abhinavagupta, his Sākta namesake also is referred to as an ācārya”.
+Like our Kashmirian Abhinavagupta, his śākta namesake also is referred to as an ācārya”.

-Our object in giving the above account is to point out that if Mādhava's testimony in reference to the Sākta Abhinavagupta is to be considered reliable, he should not be confused with the Saiva Abhinavagupta of Kashmir.
+Our object in giving the above account is to point out that if Mādhava's testimony in reference to the śākta Abhinavagupta is to be considered reliable, he should not be confused with the Saiva Abhinavagupta of Kashmir.
 Their distance from each other is about two centuries.
 The former, if he was Sankara’s contemporary, must have lived in the last quarter of the 8th and the first half of the 9th century A. D., for, according to the generally accepted opinion, Sankara lived from 788 to 820 A. D.; and the latter, on the evidence of the dates of composition of the Krama and the Bhairava Stotras and the Brahati Vimarsini, given by the author himself, belonged to the second

 1. Ś. D., ch.
 XV S. 158.
 2. Ś. D. comm., ch.
 XV Ś. 158.